EdwinCruz13/NodeJS-Lesson/Day 7/readme.md

 ```
 - [x] Now, we are going to instance the HTTP Server.
 - [x] Throught the arrow function add a "writeHead" method using the parameters "http code {200}" and "Content-Type text/html".
-- [x] Use the function "end" in order to send a csv response like this ↓.
+- [x] Use the function "end" in order to send a file that was read before like this ↓.
 ```
 //require http module
 const http = require('http');